 Edible and Medicinal Weed Distribution Maps

 In writing The Weed Forager’s Handbook, we aimed to make the contents over 90% relevant to over 90% of the population.
 Every one of our top 20 weeds are available in or around Adelaide, Canberra, Hobart, Melbourne, Perth and Sydney.
 Every one except angled onion is available in Brisbane.
-Only few are available in Darwin, Cairns and other parts of the tropics, as most of the weeds are found in subtropical and temperate climates only.
+Only a few however are available in Darwin, Cairns and other parts of the tropics, as most of the weeds are found in subtropical and temperate climates only.
 You can check out the distribution maps below for clarity.

 Our Top 20 Weeds